elasticio/outlook/README.md

 ```

 ## Known limitations
-  * When you use `Send Mail` action with attachments, by default component works fine with files up to 20MB, if you going to use larger files, you should create/increase environment variable `EIO_REQUIRED_RAM_MB` - memory usage limit for component in MB (256 by default)
+  * When utilizing the `Send Mail` action with attachments, the component operates smoothly with files up to 20MB by default.
+However, if you intend to work with larger files, it is advisable to create or increase the environment variable `EIO_REQUIRED_RAM_MB`, which serves as the memory usage limit for the component, initially set at 256MB